 Struggling with ideas for your child's World Book Day costume?
 Check out these characters our Brand Reps have previously dressed up as to give you inspiration.

 This year, World Book Day will be celebrated on Thursday 5 March.
 If your child is at nursery, pre-school or school you'll no doubt have the date in your diary already.

 For the past 23 years, World Book Day (a registered charity) has made it their mission to give every child and young person a book of their own.
 The charity, designated by UNESCO, wants children, families and schools to celebrate authors, illustrators and books, as well as reading.
 In fact the charity has done so well with its mission that over 100 countries across the world take part every year.

 I love books, and so does Poppy!
 To celebrate World Book Day 2020 Popsy and Mama has launched a new print called "Read Yourself Happy".
 I have to say this print makes me smile, a lot.
 I really hope you and your little bookworms like it.
-You can find it on the website here.

 Even though I love World Book Day, I admit when it comes to sourcing a costume for Poppy it does become a last-minute frantic job.
 I simply don't have much time on my hands.
 Thankfully, for the past few years Poppy's school has been asking children to come in their pyjamas on World Book Day.
 The children also take their favourite soft toy and snuggle down for story sessions in the afternoon.
 Poppy loves it.
 I do too.
 Pyjamas are easy!

 If you and your child haven't decided what character they'll be on World Book Day yet, then my Brand Reps might just be able to help you out.
 They've kindly shared pictures from previous World Book Days.
 The characters are brilliant and certainly seem easy enough to recreate.
 Good luck!

 9 Easy World Book Day Character Ideas For 2020